 A student with lawful absences shall be allowed a reasonable number of days, at least equivalent to the number of days absent, to make up work.
 Consideration for the reason for absence shall be given when determining the numbers of days granted to complete the makeup work.

-A student with lawful absences near or at the end of a grading period may receive a temporary “I” (Incomplete) and be allowed a reasonable number of days, at least equivalent to the number of days absent, to make up work.
+A student with lawful absences near or at the end of a grading period will receive the grade earned at the time grades are due and be allowed a reasonable number of days, at least equivalent to the number of days absent, to make up work.

 Students with unlawful absences may request missed assignments but may not receive credit for this work.